Client Rights Policy

 D. A copy of this Client Rights Statement will be distributed to each applicant or client at the intake or next subsequent appointment in writing and orally.
 These rights will be distributed by the person performing the intake or by the client’s primary service provider.

-- A. In a crisis or emergency situation, the client or applicant will be verbally advised of at least the immediate pertinent rights, such as the right to refuse the offered treatment and the consequences of that agreement or refusal.
+a.
+In a crisis or emergency situation, the client or applicant will be verbally advised of at least the immediate pertinent rights, such as the right to refuse the offered treatment and the consequences of that agreement or refusal.
 Written copy and verbal explanation may be delayed to the subsequent meeting.

-- B. Clients or recipients of community services, (information and referral, consultation, mental health education or prevention, training) may be provided a copy and explanation of the client rights policy upon request.
+b.
+Clients or recipients of community services, (information and referral, consultation, mental health education or prevention, training) may be provided a copy and explanation of the client rights policy upon request.

 E. A copy of the Client Rights Policy shall be posted in a conspicuous location in each building operating by the Agency.